appwrite/rfc/003-jwt-support.md

 ### Tutorial

-Create a short tutorial that explains how to generate a new JWT token on the Web/Flutter/both.
+Create a short tutorial that explains how to generate a new JWT on the Web/Flutter/both.
 Create a server example for consuming the API (Node/Python/PHP/Ruby/Deno) and authenticating a user, and making actions on his behalf.

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail keeping in mind the following: